mkshing/e4t-diffusion/README.md

 # E4T-diffusion
-An implementation of [Designing an Encoder for Fast Personalization of Text-to-Image Models](https://arxiv.org/abs/2302.12228) by using d🧨ffusers.
+An implementation of [Encoder-based Domain Tuning for Fast Personalization of Text-to-Image Models](https://arxiv.org/abs/2302.12228) by using d🧨ffusers.

 My summary tweet is found [here](https://twitter.com/mk1stats/status/1630891691623448576).